BeeyondCereal

 Tomato paste helps to create a flavorful broth and thicken the stove top stew a bit as well.
 That said, you can use diced or stews tomatoes instead.
 I've even used a cup of spaghetti sauce to replace a small can of tomato paste in recipes and had good results.

-a spoon taking a biteful of beef stew from a bowl
+spoon full of beef stew in a bowl.

 📖 Recipe